Table of Contents

-Hard inquiries affect your credit scores.
-Soft inquiries do NOT affect your credit scores.
+Hard inquiries affect your credit scores while soft inquiries do NOT affect your credit scores.

-Hard inquiries occur when you apply for new credit; a mortgage, car loan, credit card, insurance policy, job application, cell phone, etc.
+Hard inquiries occur when you apply for new credit, such as a mortgage, car loan, or credit card.
+But other requests can trigger a hard inquiry, including those pertaining to a new insurance policy, job application, or cell phone.

-Soft inquiries occur when a creditor pulls your credit without your permission.
-Sometimes it can be an existing creditor just checking on your current credit situation.
-It could also just be a company that would like to send you a credit card offer or other loan offer.
+Sometimes a soft inquiry might even be pulled by an existing creditor just checking on your current credit situation.
+Another example of a soft inquiry is a company that would like to send you a credit card or other loan offer.

 How do credit inquiries affect your credit score?